This page outlines Coiled’s security and privacy policies.

 that token to the Dask workers in your cluster.

 Note that having local AWS credentials is not required to use use Coiled.
 However, in this case only publicly

 accessible data and services will be available to your cluster.

-Information like your software environments and cluster configurations is publicly accessible by default to promote
+Information like your software environments, cluster configurations, and notebooks are publicly accessible by default to promote

 Note that information about any cluster running on your account is not publicly accessible and is only available